Institute contact: Crystal Hanson email@example.com

 - Offering new, innovative courses based upon their unique expertise

 First-time applicants with no prior teaching experience should strongly consider teaching an existing course.
 Applicants who have participated in the program previously are encouraged to teach an original course.
 Capstone courses, regardless of the variety in topics, are not considered original for the purposes of this program.
-No one may participate in the Research Faculty Teaching Fellows program more than twice in a three year period.
+No one may participate in the Research Faculty Teaching Fellows program more than twice in a three-year period.

 Fellows will receive training and support through the Center for Teaching and Learning.
 This training will include a Course Design Studio during the summer, a Research Faculty Teaching Fellows Learning Community that will meet monthly during the semester in which each fellow is teaching, and an observation and early course feedback session with a CTL consultant.
 All elements of the training are mandatory.
-Last years schedule is below to give you an idea of what is required outside of teaching:

 The objectives of the Research Faculty Teaching Fellows Program are to:

 - Strengthen the relationships and encourage an on-going collaboration between academic faculty and research faculty who are outside of the academic units.